eecs484db/eecs484db.github.io/README.md

 make -v
 ```

-For more detailed instructions, see https://jekyllrb.com/docs/installation/macos/.

 ## Installation

 To install all required gems specified in `eecs484/Gemfile`, run

 ```
 bundle install
-bundle update
 ```

 ## Building